BeefLedger/beefledger-project-metarepo/README.md

-# ValueFlows project metarepo
+# BeefLedger project metarepo

-This repository exists to orchestrate setup of the full ValueFlows stack, including (for now) a Holochain backend.
+This repository exists to orchestrate setup of the full project stack, including (for now) a Holochain backend dependent on Holo-REA.

 **To begin, just run `init.sh`.** Now, go make a coffee while you wait 'cos this will take a long time.

 If you contribute only to one of the projects mentioned in `.gitmodules`, you do not need this repository.
-It is for developers working on HoloREA, `vf-graphql` and/or `vf-ui` simultaneously, who wish to be able to test changes across different projects without having to publish everything to NPM and crates.io.
+It is for developers working on Holo-REA and BeefLedger code simultaneously.

 Note that it is expected to see output like `(modified content)`, `(new commits)` in the `git status` output for this repository.
 This is because `init.sh` is used to bootstrap all repos from their master branches, and the versions of the modules tracked within *this* repository are not typically kept up to date.